 Be on guard even if someone claims to be from Aetna.

 We avoid asking for your Social Security number.
 However, there are times we need it.
 For example, if you:

 If you visit a free clinic, make sure it’s free.
 Don’t show your ID card for any reason.

 Review health care information.

 Take time to read mailed Explanation of Benefits (EOB) statements or online claims.
 Even if they are marked, “This is not a bill."
 Look for:

 Identity thieves can run up medical costs in your name.
 The bills can be mailed to another address.
 You won’t know unless you check your report.
 Or you get a call from a collection agency.

-You can get a credit report for free.
-Visit the Federal Trade Commission website to learn how.
+Find out how you can get a credit report for free.

 Links to various non-Aetna sites are provided for your convenience only.
 Aetna Inc. and its subsidiary companies are not responsible or liable for the content, accuracy, or privacy practices of linked sites, or for products or services described on these sites.

 The information you will be accessing is provided by another organization or vendor.
 If you do not intend to leave our site, close this message.